 Tips for Small Kitchen Design

-Transparent and translucent materials tend to give the illusion of a larger size.
+A smart kitchen design will use transparent and translucent materials tend to give the illusion of a larger size.
 Windows on the front of your cabinets will make your kitchen appear larger, and even heighten the look of the ceiling.
 White glass and/or textured Glass countertops along with reflective surfaces also help create the illusion of a larger kitchen.

 Cabinets which are the same color as the walls creates the appearance of a larger kitchen.
 The more uniform you can keep your kitchen, the bigger it will look.
 Light colors are always a great choice when you are looking to open the aesthetic of the room…with white being at the top of size enhancement tones.

 If your kitchen is isolated, open it up to the rest of the home.
 An open floor plan will always give the illusion of a larger kitchen.
 So, knock down the wall, eliminate the picture window for an open counter, and take out the doorways.
 The more open your space is, the larger it will appear to be.
 Our custom high-bar brackets allow for the illusion of a floating countertop/high-bar, without the need to have a space dividing knee-wall obstruct the openness.
 Two supports can support and cantilever our glass tops elegantly and can hold over 600lbs per pair.

 Great lighting is another secret to making your kitchen appear larger.
 Whether you are using lighting to highlight specific accents, or creating an all-around bright look, lighting can make all the difference.
 If your kitchen is a little on the small side, make sure you have the proper lighting to brighten up dark corners, as well as the ceiling height.